TeMFpy: a Python library for converting fermionic mean-field states into tensor networks: Converting mean-field states to MPS

 \section{Converting mean-field states to MPS}

 Writing any quantum state as an MPS (in canonical form) relies on computing its Schmidt decomposition,

-first, where $\lambda_\alpha^{(i)}$ are the Schmidt values across entanglement cut $i$, while $\ket{L_\alpha^{(i)}}$ and $\ket{R_\alpha^{(i)}}$ are the corresponding Schmidt vectors defined on the sites left and right to the same cut. \footnote{In this paper, we always deal with Hilbert spaces of fermions, so the standard tensor product is replaced by the fermionic ($\mathbb{Z}_2$ graded) one, $\otimes_g$~\cite{Bultinck2017FermionicMPS}.
+where $\lambda_\alpha^{(i)}$ are the Schmidt values across entanglement cut $i$, while $\ket{L_\alpha^{(i)}}$ and $\ket{R_\alpha^{(i)}}$ are the corresponding Schmidt vectors defined on the sites left and right to the same cut. \footnote{In this paper, we always deal with Hilbert spaces of fermions, so the standard tensor product is replaced by the fermionic ($\mathbb{Z}_2$ graded) one, $\otimes_g$~\cite{Bultinck2017FermionicMPS}.
 This distinction will be particularly important when we come to Pfaffian states.} Now, the entries of the left-canonical MPS tensor for a given site are given by the overlaps of the left Schmidt vectors for the entanglement cuts on either side of it~\cite{Schollwock2011DMRG}:

 For a generic state, Eq.~\eqref{eq: MPS tensor overlap} is impractical to use directly.
-However, the eigenstates of fermionic mean-field Hamiltonians are fermionic Gaussian states~\cite{Bravyi2005FermionicGaussian}, i.e., Slater determinants or Pfaffian (i.e., Boguliubov mean-field) states.
+However, the eigenstates of fermionic mean-field Hamiltonians~\cite{Blaizot1985} of the form

+are fermionic Gaussian states~\cite{Bravyi2005FermionicGaussian}, that is, Slater determinants (if there are no pairing terms $\Delta_{ij}$) or Pfaffian (i.e., Boguliubov mean-field) states.
 The Schmidt vectors of such states are in turn also Slater determinants or Pfaffian states and the (generalised) orbitals that define them can be obtained from diagonalising their single-particle correlation matrices~\cite{Peschel2003GaussianReducedDM,Cheong2004GaussianSchmidt,Peschel2012GaussianSchmidtReview}.
 The entries of the MPS tensor~\eqref{eq: MPS tensor overlap} thus reduce to overlaps of fermionic Gaussian states, which can be computed efficiently as determinants or Pfaffians of the overlaps of individual orbitals.